eriborg/basic-calculator/README.md

 ## Objectives

-Create a basic (non scientific) calculator that can do  regular mathemtical operations.
+Create a basic (non scientific) calculator that can do  basic arithmetic operations.
 A basic user interface that is usable is necessary.

 It should look something like this:
 ![Basic Calculator Interface](images/basic-caculator.png)